 Gateway Drug News

-In our break from blogging we learned about an unexplored benefit of writing about news, as we do at Acronym Required (from time to time).
-When we spend "free" time writing or interpreting news we care about we interrupt any potential habit of seeking substantive news amongst the addictive trifle of mainstream media.
-Not to disparage all MSM, of course, some MSM is great.
-ProPublica publishes great pieces (though not quite mainstream).
-There's Huffington Post's Investigative Fund.
-But trash news is the bread and butter of MSM (and Huffpo proper), because readers are addicted to piffle.
+In our break from blogging we learned about an unexplored benefit of writing about news.
+When we spend free time writing or interpreting news we care about, we interrupt a habit of seeking substantive news amongst the addictive trifle of mainstream media.
+Trash news is the bread and butter of media companies because apparently readers are addicted to piffle.

 Haggis

-Case in point: At Reuters, often a fine reporting vehicle, readers devoured the piece "The Hills Are Alive With Haggis".
+Case in point: At Reuters, often a fine outlet, readers devoured the piece "The Hills Are Alive With Haggis".
 Haggis, you ask?
 Indeed.
 Scots consume Haggis a dish made from the lung, liver and heart of a sheep, on Burns night - of course, with lots of whiskey.

 An aside: The US banned haggis in 1989 because of the threat of bovine spongiform encephalopathy (BSE), but for some reason unexplored by Reuters, the US recently relaxed the ban.
 Richard Lochhead, the Scottish environmental secretary waxed ecstatic that Americans can now "sample our world-renowned national dish."